suman711/Cricket-Score-Predictor/README.md

 ## Introduction

-The Cricket Score Predictor uses historical match data to forecast the scores of cricket games.
+The Cricket Score Predictor uses historical game data to forecast the scores of cricket games.
 It leverages machine learning algorithms to analyze past performances and predict future outcomes.

 ## Features

-- Predict scores for upcoming cricket matches.
+- Predict scores for upcoming cricket games.
-- Analyze historical match data.
+- Analyze historical game data.
 - Give 94.7% accuracy in the predicted score.

 ## Dataset

 - The dataset has data from multiple international teams and the T20 matches they played against each other with runs per ball.
-- It also has the venue where the match was played, which plays an important role in deriving the predicted score.
+- It also has the venue where the game was played, which plays an important role in deriving the predicted score.

 ## Tools Used
 ![Python](https://miro.medium.com/v2/resize:fit:1400/1*ycIMlwgwicqlO6PcFRA-Iw.png)